Alberto Migliucci is the CEO and founder of Petra Commodities, a Singapore-based investment & capital advisory firm established in 2013.

-James’ academic qualifications include a science degree with Honours from the University of New South Wales and an MBA from the University of Queensland.
-He is also a graduate of the Australian Institute of Company Directors.
+James’ academic qualifications include a Science degree with Honours from the University of New South Wales and an MBA from the University of Queensland.
+He is also a Fellow of the Australia and New Zealand School of Government and a Graduate of the Australian Institute of Company Directors.

 James Purtill from the QLD Department of Natural Resources and Mines will present on global mining regions.
 Limited seats available, Book Now!